5/14/2025

 Richard Lowenthal

-Co-founder, President & CEO
+Co-founder, President and CEO

 speaker

-Ruana Reese
+Roana Reese

-Analyst, Lirink Partners
+Analyst, Leerink Partners

-Got it, that helps.
+Got it.
+That helps.
 And a quick follow-up from me.
-On the payer fronts and insurance coverage, how are you tracking against your goal of I think 80% commercial lives by 3Q?
+On the payer fronts and insurance coverage, how are you tracking against your goal of, I think, 80% commercial lives by 3Q?
 And could you remind us, are there any payers still in negotiations or in progress right now that you would need to secure to get there?

 speaker